fxinfo24/ProfileScope/temp_working_files/requirement_and_planning.md

 The system is designed to be open-source and adaptable, with technical and non-technical interfaces to make it accessible to a wide range of users.
 All analysis is performed only on publicly available information, and the tool includes appropriate disclaimers about the speculative nature of certain analyses. ***

-## SocialInsight Project Structure for VSCode
+## ProfileScope Project Structure for VSCode
-Here's a comprehensive project structure for organizing the SocialInsight codebase in VSCode.
+Here's a comprehensive project structure for organizing the ProfileScope codebase in VSCode.
 This structure follows best practices for Python projects, separating concerns and making the project maintainable and scalable:

-socialinsight/
+ProfileScope/
 │
 ├── app/                        # Main application directory
 │   ├── __init__.py             # Initialize app package